Diogo-Paulico/FCT-VPN/README.md

   When you return here follow the Manual Installation from the ["Accepting the SSL certificates"](#accepting-the-ssl-certificates) section onward.

 ## Auto Installation (For Arch based distros)
 Wait?
 Did you expect an install script for Arch?
-Aren't y'all so much better than other linux user because you "use arch btw"?
+Aren't y'all so much better than other linux users because you "use arch btw"?
 If that's the case I think y'all are very capable of figuring out how to install this on your own...
 (Just follow the manual installation while replacing the package installs with the Arch equivalent commands and package names.)

 ## Manual Installation
 To install the vpn we are going to be using the terminal, so keep one open at all times during this install.
 When told to run a command or type into the terminal, type and execute the given command.
 The terminal can be acessed through the applications menu.